SReject/BearnBot/README.md

 # About
 -----

-BearnBot is a centrally hosted, open-source, crowd-maintained chat bot for [Beam.pro](https://beam.pro) wrote in JavaScript/nodejs.
+BearnBot is a JavaScript/Nodejs, centrally hosted, open-source, crowd-maintained chat bot for [beam.pro](https://beam.pro).

 The project aims to empower community members by giving them a voice in the development and maintenance of the provided tools while lending stability and integrity to the project.